Eikesdal

 Aursjøvegen

-- The road occasionally runs through very steep terrain and has many blind summits and corners
+• The route passes through very steep terrain with many blind corners

-- There may be a risk of falling rocks and landslides
+• There may be a risk of rockfalls in some areas